Scout2012/blog/README.md

 This is the code running https://jacobpowell.dev

-Before you run the blog, move the `.example` from the sample .env files and prepare them as relevant to you.
+Before you run the blog, remove the `.example` from the sample .env files and prepare them as relevant to you.

 To run the blog: